Hiroyuki Nakajima: Oakland Athletics

 On December 17, 2012, Nakajima signed a two-year contract worth $6.5 million with the Oakland Athletics.

 As of March 25, 2013, Nakajima was batting only .150 with one double and one RBI in spring training, and John Shea of the San Francisco Chronicle correctly predicted that he would be sent down to the minor leagues.
 Nakajima was placed on the 15-day disabled list, retroactive to March 27, and was sent to the Sacramento River Cats, the Athletics' Triple-A affiliate.
 On August 17, Nakajima was designated for assignment, removing him from the Athletics' 40 man roster.
 He spent the entire 2013 season in Sacramento, batting .283 in 90 games.

 Nakajima also started the 2014 season in the minor leagues.
 Some commentators speculated that Nakajima would need to improve his defense, e.g., learning how to move faster toward the ball on MLB's grass infields and being more aggressive around the bag, before his play was up to Major League standards.

 Orix Buffaloes

 In December 2014, Nakajima announced that he had reached a three-year agreement with the Orix Buffaloes, citing frustration at not being able to make the Athletics' major league roster as the reason for wanting to return to Japan.
 It was reported that the deal is worth 1.2 billion yen, with being able to join his high school teammate Yamazaki also considered as a factor in his decision to join the Buffaloes.
 He played for Orix through 2018.

 Yomiuri Giants

 On November 12, 2018, Nakajima signed with the Yomiuri Giants.
+He played in 43 games for the team in 2019, hitting .148/.277/.278 with one home run, five RBI, and one stolen base.
+Nakajima made 100 appearances for Yomiuri in 2020, slashing .297/.369/.419 with seven home runs and 29 RBI.

+Nakajima played in 81 contests for the Giants during the 2021 campaign, hitting .271/.314/.425 with six home runs and 26 RBI.
+He made 62 appearances for Yomiuri in 2022, batting .242/.315/.333 with one home run and 20 RBI.
+In 2023, Nakajima played in eight games for the Giants, going 5-for-18 (.278) with one walk.
+He became a free agent following the season.

+Chunichi Dragons

+On November 15, 2023, Nakajima signed with the Chunichi Dragons.
+In 15 games for the team in 2024, he went 0–for–13 with 1 RBI.
+On October 8, 2024, it was announced Nakajima had been released by the team.

+On March 27, 2025, Nakajima announced his retirement from professional baseball after receiving no contract offers from NPB teams.

+Mid East Falcons

+In October 2025, Nakajima signed with the Mid East Falcons of Baseball United.